 - Doesn’t rely on native system components.
 It’s Skia-based.
 To draw every single pixel, Flutter uses Google’s Skia.
 There’s no need to create two interface versions — one for iOS and another for Android.
 Skia ensures UI predictability for both app versions.

-A few drawbacks of Flutter that I noticed:
+A few drawbacks of Flutter app development that I noticed:

 - Weak community.
 Unlike JS, Flutter is still very young.
 (But it might change one day).